Symits54321/Url_Shortener/URL_Shortener_DOCS.md

-Welcome to Url_Shortener API (use postman to test)
+Welcome to Url_Shortener API (use postman to test or generate shorturl)

    Description :- This api is used to convert the long urls to shorter ones and these shorter url can be used to go through the long urls.
 This short urls are easy to remember.